microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

   for **minimatch**.
-In practice we'll probably never encounter this as developers of **my-library** -- instead, it will be found by a poor victim who installs our published library later in some very different **node_modules** arrangement that has newer (or older) version constraints that what we regularly test.
+In practice we'll probably never encounter this as developers of **my-library** -- instead, it will be found by a poor victim who installs our published library later in some very different **node_modules** arrangement that has newer (or older) version constraints than what we regularly test.

 - **Missing dependencies:**  The **glob** package is coming from our `devDependencies`, which means it only gets installed for developers who work on the **my-library** project.